Secure Email, Web and Form Solutions +1 800.441.6612

 Web Form Spam – Block Spam without a Captcha Code

-Many web site forms and comment forms are plagued by “web form spam”.
-Automated programs crawl the Internet looking for web forms.
-When found, they start submitting spam advertisements through the forms in the hopes that some of the recipients of these form submissions will see the ads and act on them.
-Almost nobody does … but the spam still comes and gets worse and worse over time.
+Many contact us forms and comment forms are plagued by “web form spam.”
+Automated programs crawl the internet looking for web forms.
+When found, they start submitting spam advertisements through the forms hoping that some of the recipients of these form submissions will see the ads and act on them.
+Almost nobody does, but the spam still comes and gets worse and worse over time.

 Using a Captcha Code

-Many forms solve this problem using Captcha — they show you some word or words that are somehow distorted or obscured in an image.
+Many forms solve this problem using Captcha — they show you some words that are somehow distorted or obscured in an image.
 You have to figure out what is written and type it in the box.
-If you get it right — you prove you are a “real person” (computers can figure these things out too … but in general that requires more computer resources than the spammers want to spend on each form).
-This method actually works really well.
-In fact, systems like reCaptcha use this to help analyze digital books for scanning errors by putting our collective brains to good use.
+If you get it right — you prove you are a “real person” (computers can figure these things out too, but in general, that requires more computer resources than the spammers want to spend on each form).
+This method works well.
+Systems like reCaptcha use this to help analyze digital books for scanning errors by putting our collective brains to good use.

-However, the step of entering a Captcha does slow down the filling out of forms and is annoying to many people.
-As the marketing people will tell you, the less your web site visitor has to do, they happier they are and the more likely you are to make a sale.
-Can the form bots be stopped without use of Captcha?
+However, entering a Captcha slows down the filling out of forms and is annoying to many people.
+As the marketing people will tell you, the less your website visitor has to do, they happier they are and the more likely you are to make a sale.
+Can the form bots be stopped without the use of Captcha?

 Stopping Bots with Cookies and JavaScript

-If the entity filling out your form is using a web browser that supports web cookies and can fully run JavaScript commands on your page, then it is almost always an actual person.
-That person can choose to write spam advertisements in your form … but they can also solve a Captcha and do the same thing.
+If the entity filling out your form is using a web browser that supports web cookies and can run JavaScript commands on your page, it is almost always an actual person.
+That person can choose to write spam advertisements in your form, but they can also solve a Captcha and do the same thing.

-So, a good trick to use to verify that a person is filling out you form is for the form to:
+An excellent trick to verify that a person is filling out your form is:

 1. Include some JavaScript